Cost of living: Worldwide survey

+Economic Intelligence Unit

 The Economist Intelligence Unit produces a semi-annual (twice yearly) worldwide cost of living survey that compares more than 400 individual prices across 160 products and services.
 They include food, drink, clothing, household supplies and personal care items, home rents, transport, utility bills, private schools, domestic help and recreational costs.

 The survey itself is an internet tool designed to calculate cost-of-living allowances and build compensation packages for corporate executives maintaining a western lifestyle.
 The survey incorporates easy-to-understand comparative cost of living indices between cities.
 The survey allows city-to-city comparisons, but for the purpose of this report all cities are compared to a base city of New York City, which has an index set at 100.
 The survey has been carried out for more than 30 years.

-The most recent survey was published in March 2017.
-Singapore remains the most expensive city in the world for the fourth year running, in a rare occurrence where the entire top five most expensive cities were unchanged from the year prior.
+In March 2017, Singapore remains the most expensive city in the world for the fourth year running, in a rare occurrence where the entire top five most expensive cities were unchanged from the year prior.
 Sydney and Melbourne have both cemented their positions as top-ten staples, with Sydney becoming the fifth most expensive, and Melbourne becoming the sixth.
 Asia is home to more than five most expensive cities in the top twenty but also home to eight cheapest cities of the cheapest ten.

+Rising cost of living

+Larry Summers estimated in 2007 that the lower 80% of families were receiving $664 billion less income than they would be with a 1979 income distribution, or approximately $7,000 per family.
+Not receiving this income may have led many families to increase their debt burden, a significant factor in the 2007–2009 subprime mortgage crisis, as highly leveraged homeowners suffered a much larger reduction in their net worth during the crisis.
+Further, since lower income families tend to spend relatively more of their income than higher income families, shifting more of the income to wealthier families may slow economic growth.

+The 2022 World Inequality Report, a four-year research project organized by the economists Lucas Chancel, Thomas Piketty, Emmanuel Saez, and Gabriel Zucman, shows that "the world is marked by a very high level of income inequality and an extreme level of wealth inequality".
+According to the report, the bottom half of the population owns 2% of global wealth, while the top 10% owns 76% of it.
+The top 1% owns 38%.
+This wealth disparity and its contributions to poverty have had significant negative effects on the general population, such as Europeans choosing not to take prescribed medication due to its detrimental cost,or Americans being forced to spend more money on housing and utilities and thus less on personal consumption for necessities or leisure.